rolling-sagas/rs-doc/monetization/README.md

 FAQ list：
 - What is Credit?<br>
-Credit is an in-game resource in Rolling Sagas used for generating new content with GPT-4o during gameplay.
-Each content generation costs 1 credit.
+Credit is an in-game resource in Rolling Sagas used for generating new text during gameplay.
+Each generation costs 1 credit.

 - When do I receive my Credits for a Subscription?<br>
 Credits are granted after successful payment of your chosen subscription.
+For 12-month pro users, your unlimited credit will take into effort immediately after successful payment, until it expires.
+For 12-month standard users, you'll receive 700 credits on the first day of each month.

 If you sign up for a 12-month plan, you will receive the entire allotment of credits at the beginning of your subscription, rather than on a monthly basis.

 - Can I transfer my Credits to others?<br>
 Credits are tied to your account and are non-transferable.